Danielnatham/Danielnatham/README.md

 - 👋 Hi, I’m @Danielnatham
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in Java / JavaScript / C#
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Java and C#
 - 📫 How to reach linkedin/daniel-natham/

 <!---